 - Make sure you always have your reliever puffer and spacer with you or nearby (this is what you will use when you have asthma symptoms).

 - Make sure that you understand what is on your asthma action plan and that you know what to do when you have asthma symptoms and in an asthma emergency.

-- Remember to take your medications, particularly any preventers, as they can take time to begin to work in your body (up to several weeks).
-They will help improve your asthma so that you can begin to reduce the amount of reliever medication that you use during the day.
+- Remember to take your medication, particularly your prescribed preventer medication, as it can take time to begin to work in your body (up to several weeks).
+It will help improve your asthma so that you can begin to reduce the amount of reliever medication used.

 - Try to avoid your asthma triggers as much as possible, except for exercise.

 - Asthma affects about one in ten teenagers in Australia.

 - Make sure you keep your reliever puffer and spacer with you all the time.

 - Talk to your doctor about what your triggers are, when your asthma symptoms get worse, how often you are taking your reliever medication, and then get a written asthma action plan.